dgochenour/dpse_example_c/README.md

 > Note that actual safety-certified libraries generated from the RTI Connext Micro Cert product **only** implement the static DPSE discovery plugin, so DPDE is not an option.

 This example contains a publishing application and three subscribing applications based on a simple IDL-defined data type.
-Each subscribing app demonstrates a different method avialble to access received user data; which method is most appropriate for a user application will depend on the nature of that application.
+Each subscribing app demonstrates a different method available to access received user data; which method is most appropriate for a user application will depend on the nature of that application.

 * `example_subscriber_1.c` uses a DataReader listener to be notified of events
 * `example_subscriber_2.c` uses a WaitSet